ikas/ikas.github.io/_posts/2018-01-20-my-dev-work-environment.markdown

 date:   2018-01-20 11:00:00 +0000
 author: "Henrique Pacheco"
 layout: post
-short_description: "What difference the Unix terminal makes!"
+short_description: "The power of a Unix terminal is still unreachable!"
 ---

 Hey :)